stelligent/stelligent_demo/README.md

 - S3 for static templates, manifests, encrypted keys, and demo outputs.

+- RDS for storing image tags and paths

 - IAM and S3 roles and policies for security